KaiMaffucci/ExpeditionAdventure/README.txt

 	sudo apt-get install ncurses

-Then navigate to the directory within the "ExpeditionAdventure" folder called "code" and run the following command:
+Then navigate to the directory where the code is located and run the following command:

 	gcc -o expeditionadventure main.c player.c map.c -lncurses